GoogleCloudPlatform/podcast/site/content/post/episode-33-travis-ci-with-mathias-meyer/index.md

 MARK: I have heard of it.

 FRANCESC: Yes.
 We got all the code, which is a couple terabytes, of code from GitHub.
-And we dumped it onto a big query.
+And we dumped it onto BigQuery.

 MARK: OK.